ten7/handbook.ten7.com/index.md

 * [How To Quit](070-how-to-quit.md)
 * [Legalese](080-legalese.md)

+A note: please feel free to reach out to our CEO, Ivan Stegic, as much as you need via Slack, email, or even with a phone call!
+This could be a random call to say, “Hi!” or to tell him that things are bonkers, and you need help.
+You name it, he’s available whenever you are.
+His mobile number is on his [Slack profile.](https://ten7.slack.com/team/U02FLV1A0)

 ## Your Signature, Please.

 After you've read the handbook, please [fill out a form](https://app.hellosign.com/s/e64684d6) acknowledging that you've done so.
 Welcome aboard!